 The exact dates and location of IWM Short Film Festival haven’t been announced yet.
 Only shortlisted films will feature in the Festival.
 Shortlisted entrants will be contacted by Friday 27 July 2018.
 A more detailed festival programme will be announced in autumn 2018.

 How many films get submitted and how many of these are normally screened?

-For the Festival in 2014 we had 113 entries of which 35 were screened.
+For the Festival in 2017 we had 681 entries of which 37 were shortlisted and screened.

 Do you show films that aren’t part of the competition?

 All films that are submitted will be part of the Festival competition.
-Filmmakers will need to decide which strand they are entering for when they complete their submission form.
+Filmmakers will need to decide which category – Documentary or Creative Response – they are entering when they complete their submission form.

 There will be awards in the following categories:

 - The Annie Dodds Award for Best Documentary

 - IWM Special Category: Making a New World